Emmett Louis Murphy: Legal career

-He announced that he opened a law office with Clair M. Roddewig at 418-19 Union State Bank Building in downtown Omaha at 19th and Farnam in April 1930.
-Roddewig graduated from Creighton in the 1920s and went on to become the Attorney General of South Dakota, General Counsel of the Office of Defense Mobilization, was a Delegate to 1964 Democratic National Convention from Illinois, was acting president of the Chicago School Board from 1962-1964, and was vice-chairman of the board of Mutual of Omaha upon his death in 1975.
+He announced that he opened a law office with Clair M. Roddewig at 418–19 Union State Bank Building in downtown Omaha at 19th and Farnam in April 1930.
+Roddewig graduated from Creighton in the 1920s and went on to become the Attorney General of South Dakota, General Counsel of the Office of Defense Mobilization, was a Delegate to 1964 Democratic National Convention from Illinois, was acting president of the Chicago School Board from 1962 to 1964, and was vice-chairman of the board of Mutual of Omaha upon his death in 1975.